how many puppies can a doberman have

 What should you know about your Doberman’s pregnancy?

 You may see vomiting, lethargy, and abdominal distension as early signs of pregnancy, but they are neither universal nor specific.
-As with detecting the stages of estrus, hormones are one of the most accurate means to tell whether your Doberman is pregnant.
+As with detecting the stages of estrus, hormones are one of the most accurate ways to tell whether your Doberman is pregnant.

 Your Doberman will start producing the hormone relaxin once the placenta begins to form and embryos attach.
 Therefore, you can measure increases in blood levels of relaxin approximately 24 days after ovulation if your dog becomes pregnant.